General Camp Resolute Information

 Our business phones may be used in emergencies to contact parents with the

-possession of campers while at Camp Resolute.
+permission of your troop Scoutmaster.
 The camp office is not equipped to

 allow for personal internet use by Scouts.
 Please plan accordingly and try to